Quotes: Mostly with Economic or Academic Twists

 "The first Star Trek episode aired closer in time to the ratification of the 19th Amendment --- guaranteeing women in the US the right to vote --- than to today." --- public source cartoonists Randall Munroe (aka XKCD, via Dean Foster)

 I've often used this structure to help put things in perspective.
-For example, the time when I graduated from college was closer to the Crash of '29 than to the present.
+For example, the time when I graduated from college (1971) is closer to the Crash of '29 than it is to the present.

-“You never know what someone is worth until they declare bankruptcy” --- "Anonymous" quoted by the often discomforting James Altucher
+“You never know what someone is worth until they declare bankruptcy” --- "Anonymous" quoted by the almost always discomforting James Altucher

 “You could be the best artist in the world,” he said, “but if you don’t know anyone then nobody will know you.” --- Spencer Tunick, famous photographer of massive groups of people au naturale.
 He may also be the world's greatest networking genius; he could call Madonna or Putin and they would take the call (well, maybe Putin would just do a call-back).